 We saw what the land looked like before colonisation, learned how its inhabitants lived here and then learned how the city grew and Aboriginal people were displaced.
 It was an important reminder to stop every now and then and think about the history of the land you’re standing on.

-Dean is dedicated to education and has been instrumental in developing the Aboriginal Heritage Walk at the Royal Botanic Gardens and programs at the Koorie Heritage Trust.
+Dean is dedicated to education and was instrumental in developing the Aboriginal Heritage Walk at the Royal Botanic Gardens and programs at the Koorie Heritage Trust.

 Important info about Dean’s tours